gitsoso/stars-k8s/README.md

-This is an installer for Kubernetes.
+### Kube Installer Sketch

+Sketch of a Kubernetes installer.

-It is Kubespray with a few minor configurations and alterations.
+It's Kubespray with a few minor configurations and alterations.

-Directory layout:
+Layout:
 ```
 ├── ansible.cfg
-├── archive
 ├── configure
 ├── create-dashboard
 ├── get-token